Wizards unable to find the plot, drop their fifth straight in Memphis

 Ja Morant had a game-high 34 points, his sixth straight game of at least 30.
-That Memphis (35-17) runs its offense through Morant, named an all-star starter earlier this week, is hardly a secret.
-But the Wizards opened the game paying him no special attention and he made them pay from the start — hitting an early three-pointer and a floater in the lane that showcase his athleticism.
+That Memphis (35-17) runs its offense through Morant, named an all-star starter this past week, is hardly a secret.
+But the Wizards opened the game paying him no special attention, and he made them pay from the start — hitting an early three-pointer and a floater in the lane that showcased his athleticism.

 There was more to come.
-Just before halftime he ripped off a behind-the-back dribble to get in the lane and deliver a hanging scoop layup in traffic.
+Just before halftime he used a behind-the-back dribble to get in the lane and deliver a hanging scoop layup in traffic.
 He backpedaled to the defensive end of the floor doing the cabbage patch dance.
 In the second half, he threw down a windmill dunk that sent the crowd into a frenzy.

+“We couldn’t stop Ja,” Wizards forward Kyle Kuzma said.
+“He really set the pace for them, did a great job in pick-and-roll, and what we did with our coverage.
+He just exploited it left and right.
+That’s dude’s a special player.
+We tried to stay in our drop with him and that didn’t work.
+And then we started switching.”

-The Grizzlies shot a blistering 50 percent in the first half, with Morant and Bane combining for 32 points by themselves.
+The Grizzlies shot a blistering 50 percent in the first half, with Morant and Bane combining for 32 points.
 When Memphis did miss, the Grizzlies hit the boards and turned 12 offensive rebounds into 16 second-chance points in the opening half.

+“Kind of the three areas we talked about, we didn’t minimize those areas,” Wizards Coach Wes Unseld Jr. said.
+“Paint.
+They scored 60 in the paint.
+Fast break points, transition, they had 17.
+We turned the ball over, which I think fueled some of that.
+Then turnovers.”

-Every time the Wizards seemed to find some momentum in the second half, Morant made a play.
+Every time the Wizards seemed to find momentum in the second half, Morant made a play.

 Bane finished with 19 points and De’Anthony Melton added 13 for the Grizzlies.

-Kyle Kuzma warmed up in the second half and led the Wizards with 30 points and eight rebounds.
+Kuzma warmed up in the second half and led the Wizards with 30 points and eight rebounds.
 Bradley Beal had an off shooting night for nine points, but did hand out 12 assists.
 Kentavious Caldwell-Pope was the lone bright spot in the first half and finished with 15 points.

-Thing to know from Saturday’s game
+Here’s what else to know from Saturday’s game:

 Lineup change